 In 2009, only 14% of large truck crash deaths were truck occupants; 70% of fatalities were drivers and passengers in other motor vehicles, and 14% were pedestrians, bicyclists, or motorcyclists.

 If you or a family member is a victim of a traumatic trucking accident in Atlantic City or the surrounding area, you’ll find yourself with a million questions weighing on your mind.

 In addition to the traffic laws that everyone on the road has to follow, the trucking industry has an extensive list of regulations and laws called the Federal Motor Carrier Safety Regulations (FMCSRs).
 The FMCSRs guide the self-regulated trucking industry with regulations spanning all aspects of trucking, including:

 - Required documentation

 - Limits on consecutive work hours by hours

 - Trucking insurance minimums

 If you or a family member has been injured, in a trucking accident, please fill out our Contact Form or call us at 609-645-1111 to learn more.
-We would be happy to arrange for a confidential free consultation.
+We are your experienced and successful team of Atlantic City truck accident attorneys, and we would be happy to arrange for a confidential free consultation.